Copyright 2021 The NetKet Authors - All rights reserved.

 """

-# infer in_features and ensure input dimensions (batch, in_features,n_sites)
+# ensure input dimensions (batch, in_features,n_sites)

 if x.ndim < 3: